Ear Infection Treatment Flower Mound, TX

 Do you ever think you or your child develop too many ear infections?
 While ear infections are much more common in children, there may be an underlying cause for repeat or chronic ear infections that need to be treated.

-The board certified physicians at Lone Star ENT specialize in diagnosing the cause and treating chronic ear infections in Flower Mound, TX.
+Dr. Mark Bickert is a board-certified otolaryngologist at Lone Star ENT.
+Dr. Bickert specializes in diagnosing the cause and treating chronic ear infections in Flower Mound, TX.
 Learn more about what causes ear infections, what complications could arise and about available treatment options.
 If your child has reoccurring ear infections, call us today at (972) 691-0368.

 Causes of Chronic Ear Infections